RN to BSN

 We want to make sure your prior academic work counts.
-You can transfer unlimited credits from four year, regionally-accredited institutions and up to 63 semester hours from two-year institutions, subject to the Mount Mercy credit transfer policy.
+You can transfer up to 93 credits from four year, regionally-accredited institutions and up to 63 semester hours from two-year institutions, subject to the Mount Mercy credit transfer policy.
 Some credit from unaccredited institutions may also be transferred on a case-by-case basis.
 Keep in mind, though, that the final 30 credits of your degree must be taken at Mount Mercy.

 Learn more about this program and get answers to any other questions you may have about Mount Mercy.